 The same goes for the coach of your health.
 You need a good Xs and Os playbook to help your coach out.
 Unfortunately you only have one permanent coach—and that is you.
-So if he sucks, you can’t really fire him.
+So if he or she sucks, you can’t really fire them.

 What is intermittent fasting?

 Essentially, intermittent fasting (IF) is about focusing on the frequency of what you eat, by not eating at all for elongated periods of time.

 There are a myriad of ways and methods to do intermittent fasting, but the one that sticks with me the most is the 20/4, sometimes called The Warrior’s Diet, even though they are not technically the same thing.

 On this plan, you fast for 20 hours and can only have non-caloric beverages.

 This sounds tough, but you can count sleep as part of the fast.
 Another way to look at this fasting method is that you essentially eat one meal a day.

 In other parlance, this one meal a day approach is called OMAD.

 The Warrior’s Diet is the book that kicked off the whole Intermittent Fasting trend, before it was a trend.
 Get a copy on Amazon.

 (Note: Football Fan’s Diet receives a small percentage of revenue if you buy through the following link.
 Much appreciated if you do.)